wdegraw1/project_4/README.md

 For this project, you will be doing work that focuses on social impact.

 The prompts are there to help jump-start your ideation process.
 If you would like to change or combine prompts, that's fine!
 If you want to find your own idea, even better. **Please consult your instructors for final approval before getting started.
-(Approved) topic selections are due by EOD on Monday, February 9th.**
+Your topic selection is due for approval by EOD Monday, February 9th.**

 Remember to start with a good problem statement!